 "No," Toyn replies without hesitation.
-"I'm not numb to it all – I avoid going into cases involving offences against children, as I find them upsetting.
+"I'm not numb to it all—I avoid going into cases involving offenses against children, as I find them upsetting.
 But I've basically heard enough of the truly horrific and the truly bizarre [not to be shocked].
 I can't repeat some of the stuff I've heard in this building.
 The most extreme stuff can be really, really grotty.
-Body disposal, cannibalism – I've heard it all.
+Body disposal, cannibalism—I've heard it all.

-"I always think to myself, if I'd have kept a diary from the start it would have been astonishing.
+"I always think to myself, if I'd have kept a diary from the start, it would have been astonishing.
 Every single case.
 The balls ups made by barristers and some of the ridiculous judges we've had over the years.
-There have been some loose canons that made you wonder how they were allowed to keep practising."
+There have been some loose canons that made you wonder how they were allowed to keep practicing."

-Toyn leads me into a courtroom and I sit and listen to a murder trial.
-A young man takes the witness stand and a group of ageing male barristers in wigs enunciate at him very slowly.
-I realise I know very little about the judicial process.
+Toyn leads me into a courtroom, and I sit and listen to a murder trial.
+A young man takes the witness stand, and a group of aging male barristers in wigs enunciate at him very slowly.
+I realize I know very little about the judicial process.
 The trial is a strange mix of the everyday and extraordinary.
 As much as I try to take in the enormity of what I am viewing, my mind still wanders to lunch.
 Outside the court, the witness sits on a bench with his head in my hands while I look up the details of the case he's involved in.
 It's not pleasant.
 A gaggle of people exit another court for coffee and cigarette.
 A barrister plays a game on an iPad.
 All human life is laid bare.